 - Fresh cilantro leaves for garnish

-- Bring the 4 cups water to a boil in a Dutch oven or soup pot.
+- Bring the 4 cups of water to a boil in a Dutch oven or soup pot.
 Add the beef, garlic, and ginger, and stir well.
 Bring to a gentle simmer, cover, and cook, stirring occasionally, for 20 minutes.
 If you get any foamy scum on the top, not to worry, simply spoon it away or stir it back in.

 - Remove from the heat, and drain, but reserve the excess water for later.

-- Return the pot or dutch oven to medium heat with the 2 tablespoons of cooking oil.
+- Return the pot or Dutch oven to medium heat with the 2 tablespoons of cooking oil.
 Once the oil is shimmering, add the onions and cook, stirring occasionally, until softened, 5 to 7 minutes.

 - Add the tomatoes to the onions, and continue cooking, stirring occasionally, until the tomatoes are falling apart, 3 to 5 minutes.

 - Add the drained beef to the tomato and onion mixture, and stir well.
 Continue cooking over medium heat for 5 minutes, stirring occasionally.

 - Add the paprika, pepper, curry powder, tomato paste, and salt to taste, and stir well.